khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-performance-2019.md

 ### Presentation
 - orientation

-- shamanic methods to explore for first bcmi soundscape
+- shamanic methods to explore for first BCMI soundscape

 - explanation of 30-minute tests